 To reach Thammalung Pier from downtown Satun, catch an orange songthaew for 30 baht per person in front of 7-eleven on Satuntanee Road, just north of the clock tower, or take a tuk tuk or motorbike taxi for around 100 baht.

 As of early 2017, only Thais and Malaysians were allowed to take boats directly between Thammalung and Kuala Perlis.

 If there are enough passengers, a minibus departs Satun at 09:00 for the little-used Wang Prajan / Wang Kelian border crossing, stopping for travellers to clear immigration before continuing on the Malaysia side to Kuala Perlis.
 Staff at On’s Living Room can call the driver to arrange a pick-up.
 An official at Satun bus station info desk told us that this minibus does not stop there.

 Alternately, you could take a Hat Yai-bound minibus and get off in the town of Khuan Sator to catch a motorbike taxi 20 kilometres to the Wang Prajan crossing, where taxis should be available on the Malaysia side, we were told.
 You may be better off heading to Hat Yai and transferring to a minibus bound for the more popular crossings at Padang Besar and Dannok / Sadao.

 Downtown Satun is easy enough to explore on foot.
 Songthaews run north to Tesco Lotus and south to Thammalung Pier along Satuntanee and Sulakanukoon roads.

 Motorbike taxis and tuk tuks are also available in Satun, especially in front of the 7-eleven closest to Mambang Mosque on Satuntanee.

-Motorbikes can be rented at On's Living room for 250 baht per day, and bicycles for 100 baht.
-Cliff's Man Hostel also rents out bicycles.
+Motorbikes can be rented at On's Living Room for 250 baht per day, and bicycles for 100 baht.